metafacture/metafacture-tutorial/06_MetafactureCLI.md

-# Lesson 6: Using Metafacture as Command Line Tool
+# Lesson 7: Using Metafacture as Command Line Tool

 ## Get Metafacture Runner as CLI Tool

+Hint: This lesson requires basic practical knowledge of the command line and Shell.
+If you want to get familiar with tit, have a look at the great intro to Unix Shell by Library Carpentry: https://librarycarpentry.github.io/lc-shell/ (Session 1 - 3) You could also have a look at the great introdution by the Programming Historian to Powershell: https://programminghistorian.org/en/lessons/intro-to-powershell

 While we had fun with our Metafacture Playground another way to use Metafacture is the command line.
 For running a Metafacture flux process we need a terminal and installed JAVA 11 ore higher.